Quehanna Wild Area: Fauna

 Pennsylvania's elk herd, pictured here in Elk County near Quehanna WIld Area, is sought by both hunters and tourists.

 Some animals, previously present in abundance, have disappeared, or the populations declined, through habitat loss.
 By 1912, after the forests had been clearcut, Quehanna was covered by "vast expanses of brush, created when the root systems of cut-off trees sprouted up through the discarded tops and limbs of the logged forest".
 Once the forest fires were controlled, this brush offered habitat for many game species.
 By the early 1940s, the CCC had thinned brush in many areas, and the forest had matured.
 Shade from the canopy decreased brush in the understory.
 By the early 21st century, many of the trees in Quehanna were 80 to 100 years old, and the maturation of the forests led to the disappearance of species like bobwhite quail, ring-necked pheasant, and snowshoe hare; white-tailed deer, ruffed grouse, black squirrel, and cottontail rabbit all became less common.
-Efforts by the Mosquito Creek Sportsmen's Association (MCSA) to reintroduce bobwhite quail, ring-necked pheasant, and snowshoe hare have been unsuccessful.
+Efforts by the Mosquito Creek Sportsmen's Association to reintroduce bobwhite quail, ring-necked pheasant, and snowshoe hare have been unsuccessful.

 Other animals became locally extinct through overhunting.
 The last elk in Pennsylvania was killed in Elk County in 1867.
 The Pennsylvania Game Commission brought 177 animals from the Rocky Mountains to the state from 1913 to 1926; today the elk herd of over 600 animals can often be seen in Quehanna Wild Area.
 Between 1906 and 1925, Pennsylvania became so concerned about declining numbers of white-tailed deer that it imported nearly 1,200 animals from Michigan to re-establish the species, and made it the official state animal in 1959.
 In the early 21st century, over-grazing by deer threatens plant diversity.
 By the early 20th century, the fisher, a small mammal similar to the European polecat or American marten, was hunted to extinction in Pennsylvania.
 Between 1994 and 1998, 190 animals were released in five sites in the northern part of the state, including 23 animals along Quehanna's Wykoff Run in 1995.
 Breeding populations of fisher appear to have been reestablished.